 Random polynomial systems constitute a classical subject of studies, and received a lot of attention lately (See for instance the book by Azaïs and Wschebor~\cite{Azais-Wschebor} and references).
 Part of the interest comes from the study of algorithms for solving polynomial systems such as in~\cites{Bezout1,Bezout2,Bezout3,Bezout4,Bezout5}.
 The running time of algorithms can be estimated in terms of certain invariants, such as the number of real or complex zeros, and the condition number.
-While the number of real zeros of real polynomial systems and the condition number depend on the input system, it is possible to obtain probabilistic complexity estimates by endowing the space of polynomials with a probability distribution, and then treating those quantities as random variables\cite{Edelman-Kostlan}.
+While the number of real zeros of real polynomial systems and the condition number depend on the input system, it is possible to obtain probabilistic complexity estimates by endowing the space of polynomials with a probability distribution, and then treating those quantities as random variables.
 For the full picture, see the book~\cite{BCSS} and two forthcoming books~\cites{NONLINEAR-EQUATIONS, CONDITIONNING}.
 Recent papers on the subject include ~\cites{ Dedieu-Malajovich2008, Armentano-Dedieu2009, CKMW2, CKMW3}.
-The extension of this theory to systems of sparse polynomial systems started with~\cites{Malajovich-Rojas2002,Malajovich-Rojas2004} (see below) and is still an ongoing project (see~\cite{NONLINEAR-EQUATIONS}).
+The extension of this theory to systems of sparse polynomial systems started with~\cites{Malajovich-Rojas2002,Malajovich-Rojas2004} (see below) and is still a research subject (see~\cite{NONLINEAR-EQUATIONS}).

-There is a lot of current research on random (Gaussian) analytic functions in one complex variable, see for instance the book \cite{HKPV} or the review \cite{Nazarov-Sodin}.
-Of particular interest are families of random functions with density of zeros invariant by a convenient group of transformations~\cite{Sodin, Sodin-Tsirelson}.
+The subject of random (Gaussian) analytic functions in one complex variable is also quite active (see for instance the book \cite{HKPV} or the review \cite{Nazarov-Sodin}).
+Of particular interest are families of random functions with density of zeroes invariant by a convenient group of transformations~\cite{Sodin, Sodin-Tsirelson}.
 There are connections with determinantal (or {\em fermionic}) point processes ~\cite{Peres-Virag, HKPV} and zeros ({\em nodal points}) of random spherical harmonics~\cite{Nazarov-Sodin}.

 Another source of interest comes from classical asymptotic estimates such as in Littlewood-Offord~\cites{Littlewood-Offord1943,Littlewood-Offord1945} and Kac~\cites{Kac1943,Kac1949}.

 Asymptotic formulas for the number of roots of sparse polynomial systems can be obtained by scaling the supports.
 For instance, one looks at systems of Laurent polynomials such as